Travel towards the southeastern corner of Oregon, and 30 miles south of Burns, you’ll discover the Malheur National Wildlife Refuge.

 Running through the heart of the Malheur Refuge, the 30 mile long Central Patrol Road is undoubtedly your best route for bird and wildlife viewing.
 But winged and furred inhabitants are not the only visitor attractions.
 The refuge is a short way from a local petroglyph.
 A fascinating, historic structure called the ‘Round Barn’ that dates from the late 1800s.
 To get there, head east from the headquarters on Narrows-Princeton Road for nine miles.
 Here, the road turns to gravel and runs into Diamond Highway, a paved road that leads a further 12 miles south to the barn.
 Also not to be missed is ‘Diamond Craters’, a series of volcanic craters, domes and lava tubes.
 You’ll find them if you head six miles further south from the Round Barn on the Diamond Highway.

 Once mistaken for a mountain chain and called the ‘Snowy Mountains’, Steens Mountain in Harney County, is the region’s highest.
 It borders the Malheur Refuge and its summit is well over 9,000ft above sea level.
-Steens Mountain is usually open from mid July through to October.
+Steens Mountain is usually open from mid-July through to October.
 There are five gates at various elevations controlling access during adverse weather.
-The lower gates are usually open by May and the upper gates around mid July.
+The lower gates are usually open by May and the upper gates around mid-July.

 For the most spectacular views, take the Back Country Byway across Oregon’s high desert and up through this ruggedly beautiful peak.
-Several scenic stops along the byway provide superb views of Kiger Gorge and the vast expanse of the sagebrush covered Alvord Desert.
+Several scenic stops along the byway provide superb views of Kiger Gorge and the vast expanse of the sagebrush-covered Alvord Desert.
 In almost every season of the year, wildflowers are in bloom and elegantly display their vibrant colours of purple, pink and yellow.

 Even at this high altitude, there is a wide variety of wildlife to watch out for.
 On the lower slopes you’re likely to see pronghorn antelope while higher up, majestic bighorn sheep are often visible.
 Sightings of Rocky Mountain elk and Mule deer are more likely close to cover and water in the early morning or evening.
-Overhead, keep a look out for graceful golden eagles, falcons and hawks as they circle on the lookout for prey.
+Overhead, keep a look out for graceful golden eagles, falcons, and hawks as they circle on the lookout for prey.

-Combining a stunningly serene mountain wilderness and 757 square miles of wildlife refuge, the diversity of Malheur and Steens Mountain compliment each other perfectly.
+Combining a stunningly serene mountain wilderness and 757 square miles of wildlife refuge, the diversity of Malheur and Steens Mountain complement each other perfectly.
 Attracting well in excess of 10,000 visitors annually, the region is both an outdoor and a naturalists paradise.
 Call Malheur Wildlife Refuge for further details on (541)-493-2612.
 The chance to get closer to nature is nearer than you think.